 3EN 5000 Teacher Action ResearchThis course is designed to provide a background in qualitative classroom-based research.
 Students design a research project in which they find and frame a research question that they will investigate through interview, observations, participant observations and/or analysis of artifacts.
 They will write up and present the results of this limited study.

-- Learning Theory Components (If not met in undergraduate work) – 9 credits
+- Learning Theory Component (If not met in undergraduate work) – 9 credits

 3An overview of current theories concerning the brain, development, and learning.
 Analysis of developmental concepts from birth through adolescence and adulthood.
 Discussion of language acquisition, thinking and learning styles, multiple intelligence, and creativity.
 Topics include teaching, learning, and assessment issues related to cultural diversity, technology, and learning differences.